bro-academy/HTML-course-3/lesson-3.md

 ### Headings

-🟢 **[Headings and Paragraphs in HTML](https://www.scaler.com/topics/html/headings-and-paragraphs-in-html/)**: Scaler provides an overview of using headings and paragraphs in HTML, emphasizing their role in organizing content and improving readability of web pages.
+**[Headings and Paragraphs in HTML](https://www.scaler.com/topics/html/headings-and-paragraphs-in-html/)**: Scaler provides an overview of using headings and paragraphs in HTML, emphasizing their role in organizing content and improving readability of web pages.

 🟢 **[The Truth About Multiple `<h1>` Tags in the HTML5 Era](https://webdesign.tutsplus.com/the-truth-about-multiple-h1-tags-in-the-html5-era--webdesign-16824a)**: This article on Tuts+ explains modern approaches to using multiple `<h1>` tags in the context of HTML5, dispelling old beliefs about limiting to one `<h1>` per page and explaining how this can contribute to a better semantic structure of the document.

 ### Lists

 🟢 **[Nested List in HTML](https://www.scaler.com/topics/nested-list-in-html/)**: Explains how to create nested lists in HTML, allowing detailed organization of information and improved document navigation.

-🟢 **[Creative List Styling](https://web.dev/articles/creative-list-styling)**: This article offers ideas and methods for creative list styling in HTML, using CSS to create visually appealing and functional designs.

 **[The `<ol>` Tag in HTML](https://www.scaler.com/topics/ol-tag-in-html/)**: Explains the use of ordered lists (`<ol>`) in HTML, which are ideal for presenting sequential or hierarchical information.